FDA allows automatic 'generic' swap for brand-name insulin

 It’s the FDA’s first approval of an “interchangeable” biosimilar, a near-copy of an injected biologic medicine that’s manufactured inside living cells.
 It could save diabetics and health plans millions of dollars annually and encourage other drugmakers to create more biosimilar medicines.
 Health data firm IQVIA projects U.S. savings from increasing use of biosimilars from 2020 through 2024 will top $100 billion.

-The FDA agreed that Viatris Inc.’s Semglee was interchangeable with widely used Lantus, a fast-acting insulin.
+The FDA agreed that Viatris Inc.’s Semglee was interchangeable with widely used Lantus, a long-acting insulin.

-Approval of a second such interchangeable biosimilar of a long-acting insulin appears imminent from the same developers, Pittsburgh-based generic giant Viatris and its partner, India’s Biocon.
+Approval of a second such interchangeable biosimilar of a fast-acting insulin appears imminent from the same developers, Pittsburgh-based generic giant Viatris and its partner, India’s Biocon.

 Mylan N.V., one of two companies that merged to create Viatris last December, launched Semglee in the U.S. last summer.

-Note: This story was first published on July 28, 2021.
-It was updated on July 29 to correct that Lantus is a long-acting insulin, and a biosimilar seeking approval is fast acting.